 Steady-state exercise can get boring and may not be as effective at stimulating weight loss as interval training, notes ACE Fitness.
 Interval training, in which you alternate all-out effort with reduced effort for a recovery period, has proven to stimulate certain fat-burning mechanisms.
 You can perform intervals while walking, but you may have trouble getting your heart rate near maximum without breaking into a run.

 To reach a near-maximum workload on the bike, you'll still have to work hard, but you won't have to incur impact on your joints.
 You just have to ride up hills, shift gears and pedal faster.

 Expense, Convenience and Enjoyment

 For people who are 50 pounds or more overweight, cycling may be more pleasant.
 Walking puts pressure on the joints, which can be painful, especially if you have arthritis or other joint problems.
-If you find your form of exercise painful, you are less likely to do it and -- as the University of Kansas researchers showed -- the route to weight loss with exercise is through consistency.
+If you find your form of exercise painful, you are less likely to do it and the route to weight loss with exercise is through consistency.

 When it comes to walking or cycling, you ultimately have to determine which one inspires you to get up and move.
 Even if you decide cycling is better in terms of calorie burn and intensity, if you despise riding your bike or hitting the road with the cars frightens you, it's not the best exercise for your weight-loss goals.